 Activities in the project are directed to the extension of current declarations of Calibration and Measurement Capabilities (CMCs) and to provide data for the prediction of losses under arbitrary flux waveforms up to the MHz range.
 FeSi NO, FeCo materials as well nanocrystalline tape samples were provided by stakeholders.
-The partners already performed checks of the equipment devoted to high frequency loss measurements and measurements are under way.
-Measurements up to 1 MHz under sinusoidal and non-sinusoidal induction waveforms should be concluded by July 2022.
+The partners already performed checks of the equipment devoted to high-frequency loss measurements and measurements are underway.
+Measurements and analysis up to 1 MHz by project partners and at least one stakeholder under sinusoidal and non-sinusoidal induction waveforms will be concluded by spring 2023.
 Project activities will provide data on the magnetic domain configuration and its evolution with frequency and temperature.
 The goal is to obtain an in-depth understanding of the role of magnetic domains and domain

 wall motion in hysteresis and excess eddy current losses, thus providing the basis for the broadband modelling of losses and eddy currents.
 Samples suitable for magneto-optical and scanning probe microscopy were cut, polished, surface treated and transferred to the partners for the planned analysis of magnetic domains.
-Magnetic domain observation - not requiring polishing or surface treatments – was initiated using a sensor based on magneto-optical indicator films with out-of-plane anisotropy.
-A new sensor, using a magneto-optical indicator film with in-plane anisotropy and a higher speed camera, is under design and development with an operating frequency increasing from the current 1 kHz to 8 kHz.
+Magnetic domain observation - not requiring polishing or surface treatments – was performed using a sensor based on magneto-optical indicator films with out-of-plane anisotropy.
+A new sensor, using a magneto-optical indicator film with in-plane anisotropy and a high-speed camera, was also developed and is now working in two different laboratories with an operating frequency increasing from 1 kHz to 8 kHz.

 Two-dimensional magnetisation and power losses:

 The HEFMAG website was created at https://hefmag.inrim.it/, and a collaborative platform is now available at https://github.com/HEFMAG with an open access area and a new community “Metrology of magnetic losses in electrical steel sheets for high-efficiency energy conversion”.was started on Zenodo, where a project- related dataset sample is available.
 Consortium members have presented five contributions related to the project at four different international conferences, WMM’20, AIM 2020, Intermag 2021 and 1&2DM, and at a seminar organised by the UK Magnetic Society.
 Five training activities have already been held, four on loss measurements with Epstein and SST equipment or magneto-optics, three related to new personnel at NMIs, one at a project partner, and one for PhD students on magnetism in materials and measurements.
+A stakeholder committee with 19 members was formed and a first meeting was organised in October 2020.
+Samples for Epstein and SST measurements were kindly made available by selected stakeholders.
+An email update on the project activities was circulated in April 2021.
+A wide number of stakeholders declared interest in participating in activities related to the round robins and a second off-line meeting was held in December 2021 to better identify stakeholder needs and interests and useful feedback was collected though a questionnaire.
+Reference samples will be available to the stakeholders as soon as the experimental activities of the partners are concluded and a preliminary data analysis carried out.
+Follow-up activities will continue through the project.
 The project partners have already provided several input towards updates of existing documentary standards

 on measurements performed on magnetic materials through engagement with BSI, the standardisation body of the United Kingdom, through activities of CEI, the Italian equivalent of IEC, and through IEC TC 68.